Phosphatidic Acid, Lysophosphatidic Acid and Related Lipids

 Phosphatidic acid is present at higher levels in roots of plants in comparison to leaves and is believed to be necessary for root architecture, but while its concentration is elevated in flowers and reproductive tissues, the significance of this is not known.
 As well as being one of the central molecules in lipid biosynthesis, it facilitates the transport of lipids across plant membranes, and it is the main plant lipid second messenger, which is rapidly and transiently generated in response to many different biotic and abiotic stresses.
 In contrast to animal metabolism, the diacylglycerol signalling pathway is believed to be relatively insignificant in plants.
 One further difference from animal metabolism is that diacylglycerol pyrophosphate can be synthesised from phosphatidic acid in plants (see below).

-The main source of phosphatidic acid for signalling purposes is the action of phospholipase D (PLD) on membrane phospholipids, such as phosphatidylcholine and phosphatidylethanolamine.
-Plants contain numerous related enzymes of this type, 12 in Arabidopsis and 17 in rice, in comparison with two in humans and one in yeast, and individual iso-enzymes can be characteristic of certain tissues and may elicit specific responses.
+The main source of phosphatidic acid for signalling purposes is the action of phospholipase D (PLD) on membrane phospholipids, such as phosphatidylcholine and phosphatidylethanolamine, although diacylglycerol kinase 5, which is regulated by phosphorylation, is relevant in Arabidopsis under stress.
+Numerous related enzymes of the phospholipase D type occur in plants, 12 in Arabidopsis and 17 in rice, in comparison with two in humans and one in yeast, and individual iso-enzymes can be characteristic of certain tissues and may elicit specific responses.
 In the former, the isoforms are grouped into six classes, based on the genic architecture, sequence similarities, domain structures and biochemical properties, and to operate optimally, these depend mainly on their lipid-binding domains, with some homologous to the human and yeast enzymes and with most containing a characteristic ‘C2’ (calcium- and lipid-binding) domain.
 The most widespread of these is PLDα, which does not require binding to phosphatidylinositol 4,5-bisphosphate, in contrast to other PLD isoforms and the mammalian enzyme, but millimolar levels of Ca2+ are necessary.
 The composition of the molecular species formed depends on the nature of the stimulus and that of the phospholipase D isoform.
 Studies with fluorescent biosensors suggest that phosphatidic acid accumulates in the subapical region of the cytosolic leaflet of the plasma membrane.

 Phospholipase D and the phosphatidic acid produced have long been recognized as of importance during seed germination and leaf senescence, and they are required for the response to stress damage and pathogen attack, both in higher plants and in green algae.
 A high content of phosphatidic acid induced by phospholipase D action during wounding or senescence brings about a loss of the membrane bilayer phase, because of the conical shape of this negatively charged phospholipid in comparison to the cylindrical shape of structural phospholipids, with crucial effects upon lipid-protein interactions, "the electrostatic-hydrogen bond switch model" described above.
 By promoting negative curvature at the plasma membrane and binding to clathrin proteins, it is believed to facilitate the process of endocytosis.
 Comparable phenomena may explain why phosphatidic acid influences the response to other forms of stress, including osmotic stress (salinity or drought), cold and oxidation, and for the interactions of plants with pathogens, nitrogen-fixing bacteria and arbuscular mycorrhizal fungi.